 Existing Situation - The harvest units are in the Pacific silver fir zone.
-Based on surveys completed by Forest inventory and ecology crews and summarized in the Oak Grove and Upper Clackamas Watershed Analyses, snag density for unmanaged large conifer stands averages approximately 7 large and 6 medium snags per acre.
-Down log density averages approximately 8 hard and 6 soft down logs per acre.
-Since the area is fragmented, younger plantations surround these units with much lower levels of snags and down wood.
-(Data source for this analysis - GIS data from Snag.shp)
+Snag density is quite high on average for unmanaged large conifer stands in the Pacific silver fir zone, with an average of 7 large and 6 medium snags per acre.
+Similarly, downed log density is high on average within these types of stands, with approximately 8 hard and 6 soft down logs per acre.
+(Based on surveys completed by Forest inventory and ecology crews and presented in the Oak Grove and Upper Clackamas Watershed Analyses.

+The Slinky units can be assumed to have similar levels.
+Since the area is fragmented, these units are surrounded by younger plantations with much lower levels of snags and down wood

-The primary and secondary cavity nesting species for the Pacific silver fir zone area are as follows: pileated woodpecker, Northern flicker, hairy woodpecker, Williamson's sapsucker, red-breasted sapsucker, and the red-breasted nuthatch.
-The 100% biological potential level is 4 snags per acre (Austin 1995).
-In the Slinky planning area, the standard and guideline from the Forest Plan for harvest units is 60% of the full biological potential, which translates into 2.4 snags per acre in the mid and late-seral stages.
-Also for cumulative effects the standard for landscapes is 40% of biological potential which equates to 1.6 snags per acre (Forest Plan Four-74).
+The primary and secondary cavity nesting species-of-concern for the Pacific silver fir zone area are as follows: pileated woodpecker, Northern flicker, hairy woodpecker, Williamson's sapsucker, red-breasted sapsucker, and the red-breasted nuthatch.
+In the zone of the Western Cascades encompassing the Slinky planning area, the standard for harvest units is 60% of the full biological potential, which translates into 2.4 snags per acre in the mid and late-seral stages.
+This quantity should be hard snags so that they last for at least 30 years.
+Also for cumulative effects the standard for landscapes is 40% of biological potential which equates to 1.6 snags per acre.